Barnet Tunnel: Accidents

-In 8 May 1857, a partial derailment of a goods train took place as the train was entering the tunnel.
+On 8 May 1857, a partial derailment of a goods train took place as the train was entering the tunnel.
 There were no deaths.

-At 6.00 AM on 17 July 1948, locomotive No. 60508, Duke of Rothesay, was hauling a passenger train from Edinburgh Waverley when it began to derail inside the tunnel due to a combination of faulty track and excessive speed.
+At 6.00 am on 17 July 1948, locomotive No. 60508, Duke of Rothesay, was hauling a passenger train from Edinburgh Waverley when it began to derail inside the tunnel due to a combination of faulty track and excessive speed.
 The whole train was subsequently derailed on points at New Southgate.
 The driver was only slightly hurt but the fireman was killed after he escaped from the engine but was hit by the following carriages.
 Ten passengers were injured, none seriously.